On Route 66 in Wheeler County, Shamrock, Texas, is St. Patrick’s Main Street City of the Panhandle.

 However, the town of Shamrock did not get its official beginning until the Chicago, Rock Island and Gulf Railway arrived in the summer of 1902.
 By August, lots were being sold at the townsite that went by the name of Wheeler.
 However, the railroad named the stop Shamrock in 1903, and so the town returned to the original name.
 In the same year, a new school opened in the small settlement, and the town began to compete with nearby Story (now called Lela) and Benonine as local trade centers.
 By 1906, Shamrock had emerged as the leader, and businesses from the other two small towns moved to Shamrock.

 One of the businesses that moved was the county newspaper, which came from Story and renamed itself from the Wheeler County Texan to the Shamrock Texan.
 Other businesses were soon established, including several banks, the Shamrock Cotton Oil Mill, and various other businesses.
 In 1911, Shamrock was incorporated with E. L. Woodley as the first mayor.

 By 1925 the population had grown to 2,500.
-The very next year saw the discovery of oil in the area and the arrival of Route 66 and Shamrock began to boom.
+The following year saw the discovery of oil in the area, and the arrival of Route 66 and Shamrock began to boom.
 The Old “Reynolds Hotel” was completed in 1928, which housed many weary travelers for approximately 50 years.
 Today, the building is home to the Pioneer West Museum.

-Just a few short years later, the Texas Panhandle began to see a decline in the oil industry and Shamrock’s population started to decrease.
+A few short years later, the Texas Panhandle saw a decline in the oil industry, and Shamrock’s population decreased.
 However, it rebounded in the 1950s due to the improvement of Route 66.

 207 N. Main Street